Yes, the Nothing Phone (1) really can make mobiles fun again – here's how

 If you're being reductive, the Phone (1)'s signature Glyph Interface is little more than a glorified notification light, however, that's grossly underselling the sense of fun that the arrangement of 900 LEDs brings to the user experience.

-Nothing (and design partners Teenage Engineering) share a love for the retro-futurist aesthetic that's evident in the Phone (1)'s software (namely the audio recorder, which features a tape reel visualisation) but beyond the glyphy lighting and the flash, the back of the phone also plays host to a single red LED, whose only job is to flash when recording video, like an 80s VHS video camcorder.
+Nothing (and design partners Teenage Engineering) share a love for the retro-futurist aesthetic that's evident in the Phone (1)'s software (namely the audio recorder, which features a tape reel visualisation) but beyond the glyph lighting and the camera flash, the back of the phone also plays host to a single red LED, whose only job is to blink when recording video, like an 80s VHS camcorder.
 Unnecessary?
 Yes.
 Appreciated?
 Absolutely.

-During the Phone (1)'s launch, Pei expounded on the values of a team that designs the products it wants to see, not only making decisions based on market research and technological advancement but 'instincts' and that shows in the finished article.
+During the Phone (1)'s launch, Pei expounded on the values of a team that designs the products it wants to see; not only making decisions based on market research and technological advancement but 'instincts' and that shows in the finished article that is the Phone (1).

 The Nothing Phone (1) doesn't lead on specs or features like a conventional flagship but it's not trying to be one, it's trying to engage users in a way most phones fail to nowadays; with character, quirk and a bit of whimsy.
 There’s fun in the Phone (1), waiting for you to find.